 One reason that your foundation looks dry and flaky is that you are not taking care of your skin probably.

-Many women do not even know their skin type, or they use products that are for a different skin type.
+Some people do not even know their skin type or use products that are for a different skin type.

 If this is the case, you might actually be making your skin worse.

 Before we dive into a few great products for your skin type, you first have to figure out what your skin type is!